orokidd/study-archive/study54-prototype-es5es6/test.md

 Final Answer

-Yes, in ES6 classes, you don't need to explicitly use ClassName.prototype.methodName = function() {}.
-Any method defined inside the class (but outside the constructor) is automatically added to the prototype.
+Yes, in ES6 classes, you don't need to explicitly use `ClassName.prototype.methodName = function() {}` Any method defined inside the class (but outside the constructor) is automatically added to the prototype.

 Would you like a deeper dive into prototypes, or is this explanation clear? 🚀